Jonathan Klein (businessman)

-Jonathan David Klein (born 1960) is co-founder and Chairman of Getty Images, Inc., a global digital media company.
+Jonathan David Klein (born 1960) is a South African businessman who is the co-founder and chairman of Getty Images, a global digital media company.

 Life and career

 Born in Johannesburg, South Africa, Klein received a degree in law from Cambridge University.
 He co-founded Getty Images with former Chairman Mark Getty in March 1995 and since then has led the company's growth from an analog image collection with transparencies, laboratories and print catalogs, to a multibillion-dollar, global digital business.

 Under Klein's direction, Getty Images has acquired and integrated more than 100 image collections and companies worldwide, including PhotoDisc and iStockphoto.
 The company also launched news, sports and entertainment coverage, and has grown to include video, music, digital asset management, rights services and assignment photography.

 In 2005, Fast Company recognized Klein in its “Fast 50” as a business leader who “will change the way we work and live” and he was named number one on American Photo's list of the “100 Most Important People in Photography.”
 He received the Suffolk University Sawyer Business School's 2012 award for Global Leadership in Innovation and Collaboration, as well as the Global Business Coalition on HIV/AIDS, Tuberculosis and Malaria's Business Excellence for Innovation award.

 Under Klein's leadership, Getty Images received the first International Center of Photography Trustees Award, for the company's “commitment to the field of photography, through technology and philanthropy, and dedication to the power of photography to create change.”